Example of Importing User Accounts Using Active Directory

 • LDAP Domain.
 If your LDAP or Active Directory configuration includes multiple domains, specify the domain components to bind to in this field.
 We entered ScienceLogic.local.

 • Bind Password.
 Password that allows access to the Active Directory server or the LDAP server.
-In most cases, when you specify a bind password in a credential, you are creating a "write" credential (that is, a credential that allows SL1 to make changes to the LDAP or AD server).
+In most cases, when you specify a bind password in a credential, you are creating a "write" credential (that is, a credential that allows Skylar One to make changes to the LDAP or AD server).
 We left this field blank.

 ou=Users,ou=ScienceLogicHQ,dc=ScienceLogic,dc=local